-(1) That members agree to endorse the Riverside Gateway Local Development Order prior to Consultation
+(1) That members agree to refer the Riverside Gateway Local Development Order to the Planning Committee for endorsement prior to Consultation

 IMPLICATIONS

 Legal:

 The draft Local Development Order (LDO) would, if adopted, grant outline planning permission for a residential-led of land at Carr Lane to incentivise development as part of the Housing Zone programme.
 The LDO requires further future submission of Reserved Matters applications to provide details of development and this will be carried out using Council's existing statutory powers in planning.